Tuesday, January 13, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 According to Ubiquiti, the new UniFi Travel Router will be available later this month, starting on December 29, 2025, at a friendly price of only $79, making it among the least expensive travel routers.

-Looking for something that’s more “modern” in Wi-Fi specs?
+Looking for something more “modern” in Wi-Fi specs?
 Check out the current top five travel routers below.

 Top 5 best travel routers